-• Individual instructors shall inform students of the attendance requirements for their course at the beginning of the semester.
+- Individual instructors shall inform students of the attendance requirements for their course at the beginning of the semester. - Admission to a lecture or laboratory may be refused by the instructor due to lateness or misconduct.
+Students who do not attend classes or submit assignments as required may be refused admission to further classes.

-- Admission to a lecture or laboratory may be refused by the instructor due to lateness or misconduct.
-Students who do not attend classes or submit assignments as required may be refused admission to further classes. - Attendance at practicum activities and work placement activities (in Co-op programs) is required.
+- Attendance at practicum activities and work placement activities (in Co-op programs) is required.
 Students shall notify the placement agency as well as the instructor whenever practicum/work attendance is not possible. - Attendance for sponsored students will be reported to the sponsoring agency as required.

-Attendance Policies -- • Specific
+Attendance Policies -- Specific

 Students must attend the laboratory sessions in order to submit a report.
-Students arriving late to a laboratory session may be refused entry.
+Students arriving late to a laboratory session may be refused entry, and will be assessed a late penalty.